paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

    - basic code had about 1.0e12 loads, 3.3e11 stores
    - opt code had about 8.3e10 loads, 6.4e10 stores
  - DIVIDE
+   - DIVIDE, cpu-heavy:
+     - opt code had about 1/10th the number of divide ops
+     - ratio of ARITH_DIVIDER_ACTIVE to ARITH_DIVIDER_COUNT was about the same
+   - DIVIDE, mem-heavy:
+     - basic code had 2e7 divides, opt had 5e5.
+That's about 1/40th the number of divides
+     - ratio was again about the same
  - ENERGY
+   - ENERGY, cpu-heavy
+     - power somewhat higher in all areas
+   - ENERGY, mem-heavy
+     - power somewhat higher in all areas, significantly higher (7x higher) for RAM
  - FALSE_SHARE
  - FLOPS_AVX
    - not super useful.
 Just gives a subset of information available in FLOPS_SP and FLOPS_DP
+ - FLOPS_SP/FLOPS_DP vectorization ratio
+   - in both cpu- and mem-heavy cases, went from numbers in the order of 1e-10 (in basic) to 100 (in opt)
  - ICACHE
  - L2CACHE
  - L3CACHE
+ - PORT_USAGE*
+   - we record these already, but we don't use them in the visualization
  - RECOVERY
  - TLB_DATA
  - TLB_INSTR